 Enjoy devotions exploring the promises of God in the Promised Land series, part of the Garden Tour in God’s Word for Gardeners Bible, pages a-15 & a-16

-Photo Credits: ©2017 Shelley S. Cramm, with special thanks to Garrett Cramm for help making the Promise of a Pollinator Garden video clip – I am grateful for an abundance of teenage tech help!
+Photo Credits: ©2017 Shelley S. Cramm, with special thanks to Garrett Cramm for help making the Promise of a Pollinator Garden YouTube video – I am grateful for an abundance of teenage tech help!